WMichau/jsFrontend/README.md

-NASA Picture of The Day API and NASA Search Library API (WIP)
+NASA Picture of The Day API, NASA Image Search Library API(WIP)

 ## Table of contents